 Developed from the study of pattern recognition in artificial intelligence, or AI, machine learning involves the creation of algorithmic neural networks that can learn from and make predictions about data.
 Examples of machine learning include self-driving cars and image and facial recognition programs.
 Computers can learn to draw visual forms if directed by instructions, usually given in the form of algorithms.
 Some artists use algorithmic procedures to make art through computer code or other information that determines the form the art will take.
 Mind the Machine, on view at Open Gallery in Boston’s Leather District, attempts to rehumanize the concept of algorithmic process and to uncover elements of an artist’s identity.

-The current show presents work by Shantell Martin, a British visual artist currently based in New York, in collaboration with the computational cognitive neuroscientist, Sarah Schwettmann.
+The current show presents work by Shantell Martin, a British visual artist currently based in New York, in collaboration with PhD candidate Sarah Schwettmann, studying computational cognitive neuroscience.
 Martin and Schwettmann trained a deep neural network to recognize recurrent elements of three hundred drawings by Martin and identify key elements of her artistic identity, enabling it to learn her artistic style.
 After the training, the deep network could predict how Martin would complete a given drawing.

 Martin is best known for drawings and light projections based on her stream of consciousness.
 Feeling restricted by growing up in a working-class neighborhood, Martin looked to graffiti to express herself.
 As her work and life developed, she became more concerned about the personal meaning of her work, specifically addressing and analyzing what made it unique.
 Martin has been involved with several collaborations, including a seventy-five-minute performance with Kendrick Lamar at the 2016 Art Basel Miami Beach fair.
 For this collaboration, Lamar used a machine to create different beats; Martin responded to the sounds with drawings on a blank canvas.
 Mind the Machine invites visitors to further explore the structures underlying Martin’s artistic process.